logikum/business-objects-doc/contents/model-definitions/properties.md

 The following data types are supported out of the box: [Boolean], [Text], [Email], [Integer], [Decimal], [Enum] and [DateTime].
 Custom data types can be created as well.
 See [Data types](data-types) page for details.

+> Properties representing child models or collections are read-only ones to prevent
+> their unintended deletions.

 Arguments `flags`, `getter` and `setter` can be used when `type` is a [DataType] member.
 Argument `flags` is a combination of [PropertyFlag] values: